The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Coach companies||Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus or Eurolines Switzerland|

-Coaches from Florence to Rome cover the 143 miles (231 km) long journey taking on average 3 h 30 min with our travel partners like Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus or Eurolines Switzerland.
+Coaches from Florence to Rome cover the 143 miles (231 km) long journey taking on average 3 h 15 min with our travel partners like Flixbus, Bus Center, BlaBlaCar, Baltour, Marino Autolinee, Infobus or Eurolines Switzerland.
 There are direct coach services available.
-You can get the cheapest coach tickets for this route for as low as £6, but the average price of coach tickets is £9.
-Travellers depart most frequently from Firenze Santa Maria Novella and arrive in Rome, Tiburtina Station.
+While the average ticket price for this journey costs around £6, you can find the cheapest coach ticket for as low as £5.
+Travellers depart most frequently from Firenze Santa Maria Novella and arrive in Rome, Termini (G).

 coaches in Europe are a convenient way to travel between cities, with numerous companies offering both domestic and international routes. coaches from Florence to Rome are operated by CoachCenter, Flixcoach, and Baltour with journey times between 3-4 hours.